MAY 19th, 2022

 • Executive Summary: Within 2.5 pages, the company, its financials, its strengths, and its prospects are outlined in a clear and concise fashion.
 The idea is that, if an investor has no time to read the document, the executive summary should summarize it well.

-• Business Overview and History: As the name suggests, this is where the company tells the story of how it got where is is, what trajectory it is on, and some of its major historical milestones.
+• Business Overview and History: As the name suggests, this is where the company tells the story of how it got where it is, what trajectory it is on, and some of its major historical milestones.
+It’s where the companies can clearly articulate their metrics and current growth.

 • Financial Results and Projections: This section includes (preferably audited) financial statements and financial projections.
 Investors expect some optimism of financial projections, and account for it.
 Too much optimism lacks credibility, however.

-• Management Team and Key Personnel: The management and the company’s key personnel have to be investible.
-That means, a good track record, capability to deliver on the company’s goals, and above all, being trustworthy.
+• Management Team and Key Personnel: The management team members and the company’s key personnel have to be investible.
+That means, a good track record, capability to deliver on the company’s goals, and above all, being trustworthy are expected among stakeholders.

-• Use of Funds and Capital Structure: Here, the company will show investors how the funds will be used, and how they will effect the capital structure.
+• Use of Funds and Capital Structure: Here, the company will show investors how the funds or venture capital will be used, and how they will affect the capital structure.
 Showing capital structure is also important as it gives insight into the company’s decision making.
+Valuation and pricing are often discussed together to give potential investors a clear picture of how the offering is structured.

 • Risk factors and disclosures: No company is without its risks, and investors know it.
 Showing what these risks are, as well as any disclosures, shows investors a level of transparency and awareness, which they typically want to see in people they invest in.